OmGoyal27/Ompy/README.md

 It is designed mainly for newbies, who don't want to install any kind of software on their device, but still emulate things.

 It is cross-platform compatible with linux, Mac OS and Windows all are supported _(It has currently only been tested on Windows, but since it runs on Python and no OS specific libraries are used, it should technically work on all OSes.)_

+Note(Date- 25/11/24): Please uncomment the lines in the mainloop of the Python script if you want to use the _onkeypressed_ function. _It is not necessary to uncomment it to use it, but it is recommended._
 # Documentation

 This is a language just like Python, built in Python.
 It is kind of based on the indentation too!